neojn-dev/nextjs-template/docs/00-index.md

 - **[28-files-folders-interactions.md](./28-files-folders-interactions.md)** - Complete guide to all files and folders, their interactions, and when they're used
 - **[29-files-quick-reference.md](./29-files-quick-reference.md)** - Quick reference for file relationships and where to find things
 - **[30-file-interactions-examples.md](./30-file-interactions-examples.md)** - Real code examples showing how files interact
+- **[31-files-and-folders-complete-reference.md](./31-files-and-folders-complete-reference.md)** - Comprehensive mapping of every file and folder with detailed usage explanations

 ## 🎯 Quick Navigation